Home / Toolbox Talks / Confined Spaces

 The Risks of Confined Spaces

-Confined spaces can be a hazardous atmosphere.
-They are responsible for many severe injuries and fatalities.
-Falls, asphyxiation, and toxic gas exposure are some examples of the most common incidents.
-According to workplace safety data, injuries from these environments often take longer to recover from than other construction-related accidents.
+Confined spaces are responsible for severe injuries and fatalities.
+Falls, asphyxiation, and toxic gas exposure are the most common incidents.
+According to the Bureau of Labor Statistics, hazardous atmospheres cause 56% of confined space deaths.

 Best Practices for Confined Space Safety